September 25, 2025

 • Who was involved

-Tip: Save copies of your communication—especially email threads and reference numbers.
+Tip: Save copies of your communication with the insurer.

 3. Collect All Required Claim Documents